markalvaress/fem_msc_diss/readme.md

 This repository accompanies my MSc dissertation "Finite Element Methods and Structure Preservation" (link to appear).
 Most experiments are run using Firedrake, so Firedrake must be installed - details on how to do this are available [here](https://www.firedrakeproject.org/firedrake/install).

 ## Running Firedrake in Docker container
-TODO: TEST THAT THIS IS ACTUALLY TRUE.
 The way I ran these scripts was using the Firedrake Docker image.
 To use this, first [install Docker](https://docs.docker.com/desktop/) on your system, and then pull the Firedrake image using
 ```
 > docker pull firedrakeproject/firedrake:latest
 ```